platyplus/hasura-cli-supplement/README.md

-# Extended Hasura CLI with Modules
+# Hasura CLI supplemented with Modules

 This is a proof of concept following this [RFC](RFC.md).